 Raw Meat Retains More Nutrients

 Raw cat foods retain the enzymes, vitamins, and other nutrients that are present in the body of the prey animal.
-In fact, a study by Dr. Francis M. Pottenger, Jr., described at the Price-Pottenger Nutrition Institute, showed that cats on a raw food diet were much healthier than cats that were not fed raw food.
+In fact, a study by Dr. Francis M. Pottenger, Jr., showed that cats on a raw food diet were much healthier than cats that were not fed raw food.

 Pottengers's Study of Raw vs. Cooked Diets

 Dr. Pottenger studied over 900 cats over a period of ten years.
 The cats were divided; one group was fed raw meats and milk, while the other group was fed cooked meat and heat-processed milk.